etiennedi/react-workshop-01/Readme.md

 - Pass the click-handler to LikeButton
 - Make sure the Button components pass the click handler to the html element
 - Display the amount of likes inside the Button text

+## Lesson 3

+- Add propType validation for like button
+  - Modify one of the props and see the error in the browser
+- Add a default clickHandler to the LikeButton
+  - e.g. use a console.log or alert in the new default
+  - Temporarily remove the clickHandler passed from Likes and see the result